manny-reynoso/Landing-Page/README.md

 # Landing-Page
-I will make this repository to display understanding of HTML and CSS.
+The purpose of this repository is to make a landing page using HTML and CSS.
+I just want to display core fundamentals. :D